0x5FE/PrinterMonitor/README.md

 - ***PowerShell:*** Ensure that PowerShell is installed on the system.

-- ***Active Directory module:*** The Active Directory module is used to fetch printer port information, make sure it is installed and imported using:
+- ***Active Directory module:*** The Active Directory module is used to fetch printer port information.

-  `Import-Module ActiveDirectory `

-  Or

-- Open PowerShell as an administrator.

-- Run the following command to install the module:

-  `
-Install-WindowsFeature RSAT-AD-PowerShell
-`

 # Adjustments for Correct Functionality